 |Persian Lilac blossoms|

 There is nothing new about the Persian Lilac (Syringa x persica) as this hybrid may be a couple of centuries old or older.
-However, it is still one of the finest lilacs of all time in my opinion.
+However, it is still one of the finest Lilacs of all time in my opinion.

 On May 29, 1999, I had the opportunity to spend quite a bit of time examining the large lilac collection on display at the University of Minnesota's Minnesota Landscape Arboretum in Chanhassen, MN.
 Two lilacs in particular that impressed me from this amazing collection were Himalayan Lilac (Syringa emodi) and 'Miss Canada' Preston Lilac (Syringa x prestoniae 'Miss Canada').
 I did not see a Persian Lilac.
 The Minnesota Landscape Arboretum is in USDA plant hardiness zone 4a, while our University of Maryland campus is in zone 7a.
 The Common Lilac (Syringa vulgaris) and its hybrids seem to perform much better in cool summer climates such as Minnesota; however, the Persian Lilac seems to perform quite well in Maryland in our much warmer summer climate.
 We may be hard pressed to grow attractive specimens of some of the beautiful lilacs that thrive so well in Minnesota; however, I feel that we can grow one of equivalent beauty and fragrance quite well, the Persian Lilac.

 The Persian Lilac is more tolerant of adverse growing conditions than most other lilacs.
-Once established, it can tolerate the weather extremes of a volatile climate such as that in southeastern Kansas quite well.
+Once established, it can tolerate the weather extremes of a volatile continental climate such as that in southeastern Kansas quite well.
 It can tolerate compacted, gravelly clay soils; however, it performs much better in good soils.
 Most mature sizes for the Persian Lilac that I see listed in reference books I think are for ones grown in unfavorable environments or ones that may not have actually reached maturity.
 While often Persian Lilac may get only 6 feet tall by 9 feet wide under poor growing conditions, in a favorable environment, it may get as large as 12 feet tall by 18 feet wide.
 An example of Persian Lilacs planted in a favorable environment is a long hedge of them that I once observed that was planted for screening along the south property line of the Lincoln Country Club in Lincoln, Nebraska.
 The climate, good soils, irrigation and full sun all came together to create some unusually large and vigorous Persian Lilacs.

 |Persian Lilac blossoms|

 Persian Lilacs can be covered with fragrant violet to lavender colored blooms at a very young age.
 The flower petals open at a moderately intense violet color and then fade to a lighter pastel lavender color as they age.
 The fragrance of the flowers is a very attractive, noticeable fragrance, not at all like the unattractive, overpowering Privet like fragrance of some lilacs or like other lilacs with barely any fragrance at all.
-The Persion Lilacs on our campus have a much stronger and more pleasant fragrance than the Common Lilacs on our campus.
+The Persian Lilacs on our campus have a much stronger and more pleasant fragrance than the Common Lilacs on our campus.
 The small blossoms are organized in structures called panicles.
 The panicles are usually looser and more relaxed than the densely packed rigid panicles of Common Lilac.
 Sometimes these panicles of flowers can cover a Persian Lilac shrub so densely that it is hard to see the newly emerged foliage.
-The 5-6 inch panicles sometimes seem to fuse together to form much larger panicles around 12 inches in size.
+The 5-6 inch panicles sometimes seem to fuse together to form much larger panicles around 12 inches in width.
 The flowers of Persian Lilacs are much more abundant under full sun conditions than under partial shade conditions.
 While Persian Lilac can tolerate and survive light shade, it produces very few blooms in shaded conditions and the few panicles that are produced are much smaller in size than under full sun conditions.
 While Common Lilac and its hybrids may be reluctant to bloom well or sometimes bloom at all in a number of environments, Persian Lilac is a much more dependable and prolific bloomer in many different environments.
+It also starts blooming well at a much younger age.

 Persian Lilac is a sterile hybrid so there is no need for concern about it being an invasive plant material that will invade our native plant communities.
 There is not a lot of variation in individual plants since that they are produced vegetatively; however, I did notice minor variation in panicle size and density as well as a plants with panicles with relaxed droopy habits rather than upright habits in the long hedge at the Lincoln Country Club.
 The growth habit of a Persian Lilac is much more relaxed and graceful than the dense, rigid habit of the Common Lilac.